aimms/how-to/Articles/568/568-disable-standard-webui-functions.rst

     </pre></div>
     </div>

-Of course, replace the uri with your own, correct, uri.
+Of course, replace the URI with your own, correct, URI.

 .. grid:: 2